anqizhang1/anqizhang1.github.io/_pages/about.md

 Conference Papers and Presentations
 ------
-1. The Effect of Telehealth for Psychiatric and Substance Use on U.S. Hospital Utilization, with Aaron Baird and Joseph Buckman
+1. The Effect of Telehealth for Psychiatric and Substance Use on U.S. Hospital Utilization, with Aaron Baird, Joseph Buckman, and Yusen Xia
  (_AOM 2022 Health Care Management Professional Development Workshop_), August 2022